openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - Field
      - Type
      - Details
-   * - ``fileType``
-     - string
-     - The MIME type of the uploaded file.
-Reported by the student's browser.
    * - ``fileName``
      - string
      - The name of the uploaded file, as stored on the student's client